-We work in 4 parts to guide businesses and organizations towards 100% GDPR-Compliancy;
+We work in 4 parts to guide businesses and organizations toward 100% GDPR-Compliancy;

 Part 1: Purpose of your business or organization